WellthCare

 4. Minimal Incentives for Prevention

-While prenatal care is covered, there are almost no financial incentives for the mother to engage in early, consistent preventive behaviors-such as regular blood-pressure monitoring, nutrition counseling, or smoking cessation-all of which reduce the risk of costly complications like preeclampsia or preterm birth.
+Prenatal care is covered, but there's almost no financial incentive for the mother to engage in early prevention—things like blood-pressure monitoring, nutrition counseling, or smoking cessation that cut the risk of costly complications like preeclampsia or preterm birth.

 How WellthCare Transforms Maternity and Newborn Care

-WellthCare is not a replacement for health insurance-it is a Health-to-Wealth Operating System that works alongside existing plans to close the gaps in maternity care.
-Here’s how it applies specifically to pregnancy and newborn care:
+WellthCare isn't a replacement for health insurance—it's a Health-to-Wealth Operating System that works alongside existing plans to close the gaps in maternity care.
+Here's how it applies to pregnancy and newborn care:

 1. Zero-Copay Preventive Care Used First

-WellthCare provides $0-co-pay care for a wide range of preventive services used before the traditional plan’s deductible kicks in.
-For a pregnant employee, this means immediate access to: prenatal vitamins, blood-pressure cuffs, glucose monitors, and other preventive tools-at no cost to her or her family.
+WellthCare gives $0-co-pay access to preventive services before the deductible applies.
+For a pregnant employee, that means immediate access to prenatal vitamins, blood-pressure cuffs, glucose monitors, and other preventive tools—at no cost.

 2. Gamified Preventive Actions That Build Wealth

-Every time the mother completes a preventive health action-like a prenatal screening, a blood-pressure check, or an adherence to her plan of care-she earns free money at the WellthCare Store and automatic deposits into her SEP/Pension account.
-This turns routine pregnancy care into a wealth-building activity, not just a medical expense.
+Each time the mother completes a preventive action—a prenatal screening, a blood-pressure check, adherence to her care plan—she earns store credits at the WellthCare Store and automatic deposits into her SEP/Pension account.
+Routine pregnancy care becomes a wealth-building activity, not just a medical expense.

 3. Integrated Pharmacy and Product Support

-Through WellthCare Pharmacy and the WellthCare Store, new parents can access FSA-approved postpartum supplies (like breast pumps, nipple cream, and newborn diapers) with their earned reward dollars.
-This reduces the financial burden of the “fourth trimester.”
+WellthCare Pharmacy and the WellthCare Store let new parents use their reward dollars for FSA-approved postpartum supplies like breast pumps, nipple cream, and newborn diapers.
+It eases the financial burden of the “fourth trimester.”

 4. Personalized AI-Driven Plans of Care

-Wellby, the branded AI concierge, tracks 75+ preventive actions and creates a personalized plan of care for the mother throughout her pregnancy.
-This includes reminders for immunizations, glucose testing, and mental health check-ins.
-The system generates compliance-grade records automatically-removing paperwork for the employer and the employee.
+Wellby, the AI concierge, tracks over 75 preventive actions and builds a personalized care plan for each pregnancy.
+That includes reminders for immunizations, glucose testing, and mental health check-ins.
+The system automatically generates compliance records—no paperwork for anyone.

 5. Reduced Employer Costs Through Prevention

-When employees use WellthCare’s preventive-first model, they experience fewer complications, fewer emergency room visits, and shorter hospital stays.
-For the employer, this translates directly into lower claims and lower premiums over time.
-Maternity care, which can cost an employer $30,000-$50,000 per high-risk birth, becomes more predictable and less expensive.
+Employees who use WellthCare's preventive-first model see fewer complications, fewer ER visits, and shorter hospital stays.
+For the employer, that means lower claims and lower premiums over time.
+A high-risk birth can cost $30,000 to $50,000.
+WellthCare makes that cost more predictable—and lower.

 The WellthCare Ecosystem Flywheel for Maternity